 To increase transparency, the Village began posting Planning Board, Board of Adjustment, and Historic Preservation Commission agendas online in advance of meetings and a Council eNews is sent prior to each Council meeting.
 The Village also published Learning Guides to help communicate opportunities for the public to get involved in local decisions.
-FY 2018 satisfaction increased significantly, likely due to the kickoff of the Long Range Comprehensive Plan update process, and achieved a record high of 92% satisfaction in FY 2020.
+The Village is dedicated to finding ways to engage the public in local decision making.